Lawrence-001/HouseHoldItems/README.md

 An app to display a list of products, add products, edit a product and delete a product.

-Built with asp.net core and bootstrap
+Built with asp.net core mvc and bootstrap